Insulation that stays where you spray

 With an ease of application inherent to spray foam insulation, it can go almost anywhere, filling any design (even the most unconventional, like this building sculpted to look like a stack of books in Santa Barbara, California) in most climates with a continuous barrier throughout the wall cavity.
 Icynene has been tested and accepted in types I to V construction to provide full barrier protection, even under the roof deck of an attic, around duct work, structural frames, and any potential leakage sites.
 Satisfying new building codes implemented in 2012, it’s extremely moisture-resistant, water beading on the surface before sliding off.

 All of this energy efficiency inevitably leads to monetary savings.
 The insulation can amount to as much as a 50 percent^ reduction in the client’s heating and cooling bills, paying for itself within three to four years and continuing to perform throughout the life of the building.
-On the sustainability front, it uses water as a coolant instead of noxious chemicals.
 Unsurprisingly, Icynene qualifies for LEED credits in several categories, from Energy and Atmosphere to Innovation and Design.
 It also qualifies for Indoor Environmental quality, as the barrier keeps out more than just air.
 In addition, it helps block allergens penetrating the building envelope and its light-density variation can substantially dampen noise.
 It truly operates in extremes so that your home doesn’t have to.

 Considering Icynene in a continuous insulation application?
 Get the free white paper!